HTTP-RPC/Kilo/README.md

 ```

 ## ResourceBundleAdapter
 The `ResourceBundleAdapter` class provides access to the contents of a resource bundle via the `Map` interface.
-For example, it can be used to localize the contents of a template document:
+It can be used to localize the contents of a template document, for example:

 ```html
 <table>